ddella/open-smart-joystick/README.md

 ## Acknowledgments

 * Thanks to Bill Westfield for his optiLoader
-* Inspiration from intial code of OPEN-SMART
+* Inspiration from intial code of OPEN-SMART.
+Nice schematic from Jack and Fred Chu.